-Prior to the completion of this offering, our board of directors will adopt a written statement of policy regarding transactions with related persons, which we refer to as our related person policy.
-Our related person policy will cover any transaction, arrangement or relationship, or any series of similar transactions, arrangements or relationships in which we were or are to be a participant, the amount involved exceeds \$120,000 and a related person had or will have a direct or indirect material interest, including, without limitation, purchases of goods or services by or from the related person or entities in which the related person has a material interest, indebtedness, guarantees of indebtedness or employment by us of a related person.
+Our board of directors has adopted a written statement of policy regarding transactions with related persons, which we refer to as our related person policy.
+Our related person policy covers any transaction, arrangement or relationship, or any series of similar transactions, arrangements or relationships in which we were or are to be a participant, the amount involved exceeds \$120,000 and a related person had or will have a direct or indirect material interest, including, without limitation, purchases of goods or services by or from the related person or entities in which the related person has a material interest, indebtedness, guarantees of indebtedness or employment by us of a related person.

-PRINCIPAL STOCKHOLDERS
+PRINCIPAL AND SELLING STOCKHOLDERS

-The following table sets forth information with respect to the beneficial ownership of our common stock, as of July 25, 2016 by each person known by us to beneficially own more than 5% of our common stock, each of our directors, each of our named executive officers and all of our current directors and executive officers as a group.
+The following table and accompanying footnotes set forth information with respect to the beneficial ownership of our common stock, as of November 10, 2016, (1) immediately prior to the consummation of this offering and (2) as adjusted to reflect the sale of the shares of common stock in this offering by:

+- each person known by us to own beneficially more than 5% of our outstanding shares of common stock;

+- each of our directors;

+- each of our named executive officers;

+- all of our directors and executive officers as a group; and

+- each selling stockholder.